woodepic/custom-google-sheets-functions/README.md

 # custom-google-sheets-functions
-Cool functions I've made to use with google sheets
+This is where I'll put some functions I make to use with google sheets

+How to use these functions:
+* Create a new google sheets file
+* Use the menu at the top to go to Extensions>Apps Script
+* Create a new .gs file if it has not already
+* Paste these functions
+* Now you can use it in google sheets!
+(For example =compoundInterest(<PARAMS>) in a cell)